For the treatment of metastatic EGFRm NSCLC

 †Osimertinib (preferred option) by the National Comprehensive Cancer Network® (NCCN®).1

-‡Combination immunotherapy with chemotherapy is recommended by the NCCN® for patients with a performance status between 0 and 1, ASCO recommends combination chemotherapy for patients with a performance status of 0 or 1.1,3
+‡Combination chemotherapy/immunotherapy is recommended by the NCCN® for patients with a performance status 0-2.
+For those with a performance status 3-4, best supportive care is recommended.1

 There are no contraindications for TAGRISSO